AI

 What to do instead

 For high-volume AI workflows, custom integration pays for itself within 1-2 years.
 More importantly, you own it.
 No middleware breaking when a vendor updates their API.
 No task limits when you need to scale.
-No support tickets to platforms that do not respond.
+No support tickets to platforms that don’t respond.
+If you are weighing these trade-offs, a proper build vs buy framework helps clarify when custom development actually makes sense versus buying.

-The new alternative is Model Context Protocol.
+The Model Context Protocol has gone from experimental to industry standard remarkably fast.
+Introduced by Anthropic in late 2024, MCP was adopted by OpenAI, Google, and Microsoft within months.
+Microsoft integrated native MCP support into Windows 11 and Copilot Studio.
+Salesforce launched MCP servers for Slack and Agentforce.
 MCP acts as a universal interface for AI to interact with APIs, removing the need for platform-specific integrations.
-Unlike workflow automation that charges per task, MCP enables direct runtime connection.
+Unlike workflow automation that charges per task, MCP enables direct runtime connection with no per-operation fees.

 Practical decision framework: